 Administration as an activity is as old as society itself.
 But as an area of study it originated, with the publication of Woodrow Wilson's essay on study of Administration in 1887.
 As a process, administration occurs in both public and private organisations.
 It occurs in such diverse institutional settings as a business firm, labour unions, religious or charitable organisations, educational institutions, etc. Its nature is affected by the sphere with which it is concerned.
 Administration is commonly divided into two types, Public and Private Administration.
 As an aspect of government activity it has existed since the emergence of political system(s).
 While public administration relates to the activities carried out by government, private administration refers to the management of private business enterprises.
 It is important to understand the functioning of administration for on this lays the understanding of the government.
 In this Unit an effort has been made to bring the concept of administration, public administration in particular, closer to you.
 Apart from this the Unit will also help you to understand the nature and the scope of Public Administration.
-This understanding will take you through the entire course of Public Administration.
 In what follows, we will examine the meaning, nature and scope of Public Administration.